rpgreview/papersandpaychecks/cow-orkers.md

 * An Albanian book describes a world where everyone is ordinary.
 * The ghost of a child visits a small town in Colorado.
 On All Hallow's Eve it places spiders into every little girl's mind.
 * A railway station is haunted by the ghost of a Kenyan busboy.
 He keeps repeating one word: "Puns."
+* A boy is painting inside an Egyptian mummy.
+* A mother hears a flute that sounds like insanity.
+* On All Hallow's Eve a poem appears above a Turkish opera house.
+It reads: "Look for the sign of the crystal rabbit."
+* Thirteen literary critics try to disprove the existence of the future.

 # 5.0 Alternate Settings and Scenarios